Richard Seaman: Early life

-Career
+Driving career

 Early career

-In his early career Seaman won the Voiturette race of the Swiss Grand Prix event at Bremgarten at his first attempt, he went on to win it three times consecutively.
+In his early career Seaman won the Voiturette race of the Swiss Grand Prix event at Bremgarten on his first attempt, he went on to win it three times consecutively.
 He won other small races for English Racing Automobiles (ERA), notably at Brooklands and Donington Park.
 Seaman competed in the Mont Ventoux Hill Climb after being encouraged to do so by Straight.

-A talented Anglo-American aristocratic racing driver, Straight, a resident of Dartington Hall, served as Seaman's friend and mentor during his early years of motor racing.
+A talented Anglo-American aristocratic racing driver, Straight, served as Seaman's friend and mentor during his early years of motor racing.

-In 1935 Seaman enjoyed a fruitful year with ERA, he took pole position at the 1935 Dieppe Grand Prix, and won the junior category of the 1935 Coppa Acerbo.
+In 1935 Seaman enjoyed a fruitful year with ERA; he took pole position at the 1935 Dieppe Grand Prix, and won the junior category of the 1935 Coppa Acerbo.
+And he also won the Czech Masaryk Grand Prix with ERA B-Type (Voiturette) in September 1935.
 In his early years Seaman took part in speed trials on the Eynsham bypass near his student home of Cambridge, but by the 1936 Grand Prix Season he was more focused on Grand Prix racing.

 Seaman was very successful in the 1936 season both in UK and on the Continent using a 1926 1500 cc Delage race car which was developed and modified to be almost unbeatable at the time with Seaman driving.
 He won the British Empire Trophy in 1936 at Donington Park in an ERA.
 Seaman also won the 1936 Donington Grand Prix in a Delage sharing the honour with Swiss Grand Prix driver Hans Rüesch.

-Seaman competeded in numerous hill climb events also, winning his class at Freiburg in 1936, impressively only a second behind the overall winner Hans Stuck in an Auto Union.
+Seaman competed in numerous hill climb events also, winning his class at Freiburg in 1936, impressively only a second behind the overall winner Hans Stuck in an Auto Union.

 Eventually Mercedes team chief Alfred Neubauer invited him for a trial at the Nürburgring.
 Both Silver Arrows teams used to have at least one foreign driver, if available.

 Seaman had his last outing in a Delage at the 1937 South African Grand Prix in East London from which he retired.

 In 1937 he signed for Mercedes-Benz against the wishes of his mother, who did not want him to drive for a "Nazi" team.
 The Mercedes (and their rival Auto Union) cars, which were part of a racing program that was German government subsidized were far faster, better financed, better built, more advanced and more reliable than any of the racing cars he had driven previously.
 He now had a chance to win Grands Prix and be one of the top drivers in the European Grand Prix championship.